shmoergh/hog/README.md

 ## BOMs

-The HOG consists of 5 separate boards which you can find in the `board` folder.
+The HOG consists of 5 separate boards which you can find in the `boards` folder.
 Each board has it's own gerber files for JLCPCB PCB and Mouser BOMs in the board's `production` folders.
 The Core and Filter boards have SMD components too for which you can find JLCPCB assembly files (BOM and position) in the `production/jlcpcb` folder.

 ## Cloning